This is the story of a lucky, very timely coincidence.

 “Hello, my name is Cat Russell of the Shining Mountain Waldorf School in Boulder.
 Our 9th grade program includes a 4-week program on thermal physics.
 We’ll be covering heat transfer, thermal insulation and thermal mass, phase change materials and other aspects of building physics.
 Ideally, we’re looking at building dog house-sized boxes for the students to analyze.
 Someone mentioned you may have something like that for your builder training, and I was wondering if we could talk”. (…or something like that.)

-I guess the stars of thermal physics all the sudden had aligned over Colorado.
+I guess the stars of thermal physics all of a sudden had aligned over Colorado.
 (Yeah, we are like that sometimes).

 We provided two “Passive Pods” built according to the international Passive House standard, as well as one “Code Pod”, built according to the 2015 Energy Code.
 The Code Pod was meant to provide the students with a performance baseline, and to compare the results of the Passive Pods with code requirements currently in place in cities like Denver.